Cardiology Fellows

 Mayo Clinic

-I am originally from Colorado Springs, Colorado and completed residency training at the Mayo Clinic in Rochester, Minnesota.
-I am interested in heart failure, with a special interest in equity, barriers to implementation of therapies, and outcomes.
-As an incoming fellow, I have not yet met my co-fellows in person, but everyone has already been so welcoming and helpful!
-Exploring the mountains, checking out a fun restaurant, or curled up with a book and my cat!
+I am originally from Colorado Springs, Colorado, and completed my residency training at the Mayo Clinic in Rochester, Minnesota.
+My career interests are in heart failure, with a particular focus on equity, barriers to implementing therapies, and outcomes.
+As an incoming fellow, I have not yet met my co-fellows in person, but everyone has already been so welcoming and helpful.
+Outside of the hospital, you can usually find me exploring the mountains, checking out a fun restaurant, or curled up with a book and my cat.

 thielen bio